cenkayberkin/metaprogrammingarticle/README.md

 #Dynamic finder methods

->Aim of this article is to explain meta programming usage of gem mongoid dynamic finder.
+>The aim of this article is to explain the meta programming usage of the gem [Mongoid dynamic finder]

-There are many ways to use mongodb with rails, one of them is using Gem called [Mongoid].
-Which will give you activerecord like usage models.
+There are many ways to use mongodb with rails, one of them is using a gem called [Mongoid] which will give you activerecord like usage models.

 ```sh
 class Artist